 - Sensory esotropia: A person with this condition suffers from reduced visual acuity in one eye, which hinders or disrupts the process of fusion in normal binocular vision (binocular vision is the coordination of both eyes so that the separate and slightly dissimilar images seen by each eye are appreciated as a single image).
 Sensory esotropia occurs most frequently in children younger than 5 or 6.

 - Consecutive esotropia: This may occur after surgical overcorrection of an exotropia.
 Consecutive esotropia may result in a condition called amblyopia (lazy eye) and loss of normal binocular vision in young children and diplopia (double vision) in adults.

 What Causes Esotropia?

 Some systemic disorders, such as hyperthyroidism and diabetes, cause ocular misalignment.
 The appearance of crossed eyes in an infant is not always a sign of esotropia; it can be a result of the shape of the eyelids or nasal bridge, and as the infant grows, the misalignment goes away.
 This is called pseudostrabismus.

-Surgery is rarely indicated but may be considered when eye glasses fail to straighten the eyes.
-However, surgery does not replace the need for glasses; it simply corrects the amount of eye crossing.
-The goals of treatment are to re-establish ocular alignment, maximize binocular vision, relieve any diplopia, and manage any associated amblyopia.
+Surgery is rarely necessary, but may be considered if eye glasses fail to straighten the eyes.
+Surgery does not eliminate the need for glasses; it simply reduces the degree of eye crossing.
+The goals of treatment are to re-establish ocular alignment, maximize binocular vision, relieve any double vision, and manage any associated amblyopia.

 In the United States, children are typically screened for eye health before they are six months old, and thereafter at each check-up with their pediatrician or family practitioner.
 A thorough eye examination by an ophthalmologist or optometrist is recommended when the child is between the ages of 3 and 5.